awsdocs/amazon-cloudwatch-user-guide/doc_source/add_old_metrics_to_graph.md

 # Graph Metrics Manually on a CloudWatch Dashboard<a name="add_old_metrics_to_graph"></a>

-If a metric has not published data in the past 14 days, you cannot find it when searching for metrics to add to a graph on a CloudWatch dashboard\.
+If a metric hasn't published data in the past 14 days, you can't find it when searching for metrics to add to a graph on a CloudWatch dashboard\.
 Use the following steps to add any metric manually to an existing graph\.

-**To add a metric that you cannot find in search to a graph**
+**To add a metric that you can't find in search to a graph**

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.

 1. In the navigation pane, choose **Dashboards** and select a dashboard\.

 1. The dashboard must already contain a graph where you want to add the metric\.
-If it does not already, create the graph and add any metric to it\.
+If it doesn't, create the graph and add any metric to it\.
 For more information, see [Add or Remove a Graph from a CloudWatch Dashboard](add_remove_graph_dashboard.md)\.

 1. Choose **Actions**, **View/edit source**\.